 The page where the owls close their eyes and wish for their mother is a great place to stop to make a prediction.
 Have the children close their eyes and imagine what might happen next.

+Owl Babies is a simple and straightforward story, but it holds lots of opportunities for building reading comprehension skills.
 Here are some comprehension questions that push children to find evidence in the text, access their prior knowledge, and think critically: